Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 Note that you can also devise hybrid approaches.
 Here are some ideas:

-* a Fair Source core and Closed Source shell. (more defensive than Open Core or Fair Source seperately). (e.g. [PowerSync does this](https://www.powersync.com/legal/overview))
+* a Fair Source core and Closed Source shell. (more defensive than Open Core or Fair Source separately). (e.g. [PowerSync does this](https://www.powersync.com/legal/overview))
-* an Open Source core, with Fair Source shell. (more open than Open Core or Fair Source seperately).
+* an Open Source core, with Fair Source shell. (more open than Open Core or Fair Source separately).
 * Open Source Core, with Source Available shell (users can view, modify and distribute the code but not commercialize it, and without the delayed open source publication).
 This would be the "true" symmetrical counterpart to Fair Source.
 It is essentially Open Core where the community also has access to the proprietary features (but can't commercialize those).
 It would also allow to put all code in the same repository.  (although this benefit works better with Fair Source because any contributed code will definitely become open source, thus incentivizing the community more).
 I find this a very interesting option that I hope Open Core vendors will start considering. (although it has little to do with Fair Source).
 * etc.